-DISTRESSING OCCURRENCE.-Two LIVES LOST.-

-CHATHAM, MAY 19.-This day a Jury assembled at

-the Duncan's Head public house, New Road, Chatham, to investigate the circumstances attendant upon the death of two men, named Thomas Turner and William Taylor, whose lives were lost on Monday night last, whilst emptying a cesspool in Beststreet.
+DISTRESSING OCCURRENCE.-Two LIVES LOST.- CHATHAM, MAY 19.-This day a Jury assembled at the Duncan's Head public house, New Road, Chatham, to investigate the circumstances attendant duce this scheme to practice they procured pigeons upon the death of two men, named Thomas Turner and William Taylor, whose lives were lost on Monday night last, whilst emptying a cesspool in Beststreet.
 The first witness examined was Robert Taylor, brother of the deceased, William Taylor.
-He stated that his brother was a bricklayer, and had been employed in making a cesspool adjoining to another cesspool, on the premises of Mr. Farmer, thought they should have destroyed the witch if Best-street.
-The new cesspool was nineteen feet the house had been closer.
-It is supposed by the deep, and the old one nine feet.
-A stage was erected neighbours that from a dozen to sixteen pigeons in the new one, about nine feet below the surface were destroyed in this cruel manner.-Sussex of the earth.
+He stated that his brother was a bricklayer, and had been employed in making a cesspool adjoining to another cesspool, on the premises of Mr. Farmer.
+Best-street.
+The new cesspool was nineteen feet deep, and the old one nine feet.
+A stage was erected neighbours that from a dozen to sixteen pigeons in the new one, about nine feet below the surface were destroyed in this cruel manner.
+Sussex of the earth.
 On Monday night the deceased, Wm.
-Express. and made an aperture, and the slough run through.
+Taylor and Thomas Turner, went down into the hole and made an aperture, and the slough run through.
 Witness remained above.
-After which witness's brother, with a crowbar, enlarged the hole, and the stuff run out faster; very soon afterwards witness heard his brother cry out, " Dear me, I can hardly breathe," when almost in an instant he fell into the soil.
-Witness called to Turner, and said, "For God's sake, put the rope down and fetch him up."
-Turner did so; he, however, fell in also.
-Mr. Dunstall, who was then on the stage, sang out for the Assistance was procured.
+After which witness's brother, with a crowbar, enlarged the hole, and the stuff run out faster; very soon afterwards witness heard his brother cry out, "Dear me, I can hardly breathe," when almost in an instant he fell into the soil.
+Witness called to Turner, and said, "For God's sake, put the rope down and fetch him up." tall, who was then on the stage, sang out for the fainted.
+He did not fall into the soil.
+Witness and a person named Farmer pulled out Mr. Dunstall.
+Mr. Dunstall was the master.
+Every precaution was taken: a candle was kept burning down in the hold; they therefore considered there was no danger.
+Assistance was procured.
 Witness's brother and Turner were got out, but they were quite dead.
 Witness can speak positively that both the men understood their work.
 Deceased's brother is thirtyfive years of age, and Turner thirty-four.
-Mr. Benjamin Tribe, surgeon, said he was sent for on his head out of the fluid.
-The bedy having been THE GREAT Western steam-ship, Lieutenant Hos passengers, amongst whom was Mr. H. Palmer.
+Mr. Benjamin Tribe, surgeon, said he was sent for on Monday evening, a quarter before ten o'clock.
+Saw the deceased, Taylor, immersed in the sewer with his head out of the fluid.
+The body having been brought up, witness found the deceased was dead. deaths were produced by suffocation, by inhaling passengers, amongst whom was Mr. H. Palmer.
+She had a fair quantity of fine goods on freight.

-Bankrupis, &c.
+Bankrupts, &c.

 From the London Gazette of Friday, May 20.
-Thomas Brettell, Rupert-street, Haymarket, printer. to surrender May 27, at 1 o'clock, July 1, at 12, at the Bankrupts' Court.
-Solicitor, Mr. Arden, Red Lion Square.
+Thomas Brettell, Rupert-street, Haymarket, printer, to surrender May 27, at 1 o'clock, July 1, at 12, at the Bankrupts' Court.
+Solicitor.
+Mr. Arden, Red Lion Square.
 Official assignee, Mr. Belcher.
-William Smith, Curtain-road, Shoreditch. timbermerchant, May 27, at 11 o'clock, July 1, at 1, at Belcher.
+William Smith, Curtain-road, Shoreditch, timbermerchant, May 27, at 11 o'clock, July 1, at 1, at the Bankrupts' Court.
+Solicitor, Mr. Surman, New-square, Lincoln's-inn.
+Official assignee, Mr. Belcher.
+Alexander Duncan, Cowper's court, Corn-hill, mer-